Brockton police seek help in search for 2 carjacking suspects accused of throwing woman to ground

 Surveillance video obtained from the scene on Court Street Sunday shows two men walking past a Chevy Malibu around 4 p.m.
 November 10 before circling back minutes later at a faster pace and with hoods on, police said.

-The two men ordered a 50-year-old woman out of the car and when she refused, removed her and forced her to the ground.
+The two men ordered 50-year-old Marian Grindstaf out of the car and when she refused, removed her and forced her to the ground.

+“It was a struggle.
+I had my arm in the steering wheel and I was beeping a lot,” Grindstaf said.

+“I was on my phone and they took my phone and I thought it was a joke,” she recalled.
+“Then I realized what was happening.”

 Police said a neighbor tried to intervene however, one of the suspects threatened them with a gun.